Digital marketing could be your key to surviving in the competitive, ever-evolving startup world.

 - Offering incentives to loyal customers who refer new customers

-With digital marketing as a priority for your startup, you’ll be poised to see impressive success, growth, and development.
+There’s a lot that goes into digital marketing for startups.
+But when you prioritize these practices, you’ll be poised to see impressive success, growth, and development.

-It can feel overwhelming with all that goes into keeping a nascent company powering through, especially in time like these.
+Of course, it can feel overwhelming with all that goes into keeping a nascent company powering through, especially in times like these.
 Create an action plan that’s thorough yet doable, and you’ll be headed in the right direction.